eNKay2408/freeCodeCamp-Projects/README.md

 ## 3. Personal-Library
 - **Introduction**: This project is much more comfortable than the previous one.
 It helps me master the basics better
 - **Skills**: Express, Chai, MongoDB.
-- **Purposes**: Manage books in a library, including creating, ,listing, deleting, and filtering books.
+- **Purposes**: Manage books in a library, including creating, listing, deleting, and filtering books.

 ## 4. Sudoku Solver
+- **Introduction**: Thanks to implementation of this project.
+I know how to solve Sudoku puzzles.
+It's a great experience.

 ## 5. American British Translator